MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/quickstart.md

     apricot: 4
     pear: 2
     grape: 1
-2. Click Save store when you're done.
+2. Click Save Store when you're done.
 3. Buy an Item from the Store.
 You have a Store, now let's purchase something.
 4. In your game, call GetStoreItems and get your store.
     CatalogVersion: "main"
     StoreId: "fruits"
-5. Verify you received an object with the list of items in the store and their prices, in the order you       selected
+5. Verify you received an object with the list of items in the store and their prices, in the order you       selected.
 6. In your game, call PurchaseItem and give it the currency and store price of the item you want to buy
     CatalogVersion: "main"
     StoreId: "fruits"